 Learning Management System

-Online child development and early childhood education programs use one of several LMS in accessing their coursework, interacting with professors and peers, and conducting other learning activities.
+Online child development and early childhood education programs use one of several LMS to access their coursework, interact with professors and peers, and conduct other learning activities.
 Examples include Blackboard and Canvas.

 Individual Assignments and Group Projects